spatie/laravel-health/docs/available-checks/queue.md

 ### Customize the cache store

 This queue check relies on cache to work.
 The test job dispatched by `DispatchQueueCheckJobsCommand` will write a timestamp in that cache that will be verified by `QueueCheck`.
-We highly recommend creating a [new cache store](https://laravel.com/docs/9.x/cache#configuration) and pass its name to `useCacheStore`.

 ```php
 use Spatie\Health\Facades\Health;